 In the latest company news, Danimer has announced the creation of compostable coffee pod biopolymers in partnership with Corbion.

 The company is not yet profitable, with $180M in losses in 2022.
-It has recently raised $130M of new debt, to “avoid dilution of existing shareholders”.
+It recently raised $130M of new debt to “avoid diluting existing shareholders.”

-This came in the backdrop of a massive investment in a new factory, to boost capacity to 65 million pounds of finished, PHA-based resin, triple to the 20 million pounds a year ago.
+This came from a massive investment in a new factory to boost capacity to 65 million pounds of finished, PHA-based resin, triple the 20 million pounds a year ago.

 Danimer is a growing company with very ambitious goals and solid relations in the industry.
-It will need to become more profitable soon, and gaining in scale will help, as this will also make its products cheaper and more competitive.
-Investors will need to be patient and pay attention to the company's balance sheet and cash reserves.
+It will need to become more profitable soon, and gaining in scale will help, making its products cheaper and more competitive.
+Investors must be patient and pay attention to the company's balance sheet and cash reserves.

 Avantium was founded in 2000 as a spin-off from Shell.

 Its first product was YXY® plants-to-plastics technology catalytically converting plant-based sugars into FDCA (a base for polyester).
 It then developed Ray plantMEG™ (mono-ethylene glycol), used in the textiles, packaging, and automotive industries.